paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 solana deploy --url https://devnet.solana.com PATH_TO_YOUR_PROGRAM
 ```

 The `deploy` command should print the program id which you can now paste into the UI above.

+#### Creating a throwaway private key

+My UI requires a private key (NEVER DO THIS IN A REAL APP).
+An easy way to create a private key is to open an _incognito mode_ browser window and then to go to [sollet.io](https://www.sollet.io).
+Because we are in _incognito mode_, we can create a new wallet even if we had one in sollet already.

+After creating the wallet, airdrop yourself some SOL to pay for the tx fees.
+Then, click on `export` to export your Base58 encoded private key and paste it above.

+Use your throwaway wallet for the next steps as well.
+It will represent Alice.

 #### Creating tokens for testing on devnet

-You'll also need a token to put into the escrow so head over to the [SPL Token UI](https://www.spl-token-ui.com) (and to [sollet.io](https://www.sollet.io) to create yourself an account you can use in the SPL Token UI, if you haven't already).
-Select `devnet` in the top right and click on `SOL Airdrop` inside the `Airdrops` tab.
-Click on `Derive public key from external wallet` to fill out the form using `sollet` and request the airdrop.
+You'll also need a token to put into the escrow so head over to the [SPL Token UI](https://www.spl-token-ui.com).

 During the next steps, you will create 2 tokens X and Y and 2 token accounts, Alice's X and Alice's Y account.
 After each step, copy the account address and put it into the appropriate UI field.
 You could also write them down somewhere else so can reuse them when eventually testing the entire escrow, including Bob's transaction.